Sukiyaki, Sake, and Sorbet

 Tracy Matsue Loeffelholz

-Tracy Matsue Loeffelholz is passionate about sharing the traditional Japanese cooking practices she learned as a fourth-generation Yonsei in Hawaii.
-She enjoys exploring the principles behind washoku cooking and uncovering how they can be applied to make all our meals—of any cuisine—healthy and delicious.
-She is a recipe developer for Providence Heart Institute, teaches Washoku cooking classes on Bainbridge Island, and is the founder of Bainbridge Island Miso.
+Tracy is passionate about sharing the traditional Japanese cooking she learned as a fourth-generation Yonsei in Hawaii.
+She is a recipe developer for Providence Heart Institute, teaches washoku cooking classes on Bainbridge Island and in Seattle, and is the founder of Bainbridge Island Miso.
 She has run a test kitchen working with international chefs to prepare their recipes for online cooking classes with American home cooks.
-She has certificates from the Institute for Integrative Nutrition and Harvard’s CHEF coaching program.
-Website: IngredientsCount.com Insta-gram: @ingredientscount
+She has certificates from the Institute for Integrative Nutrition and Harvard’s CHEF culinary coaching program.
+Website: IngredientsCount.com Instagram: @ingredientscount

 Go to Top